roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

-1. Set to 2 the `.spec.revisionHistoryLimit` parameter in order to retaing only 2 rs.
+1. Set to 2 the `.spec.revisionHistoryLimit` parameter in order to retain only 2 rs.
     <details><summary>show</summary>
     <p>